Zack-Robertshaw/grateful-dead-browser/README.md

-# Grateful Dead Show Browser
+# Greatest Story Ever Told

-A Node.js application for browsing, organizing, and playing Grateful Dead show recordings.
+A Node.js application for browsing and playing your Grateful Dead show recordings with an intuitive web interface.

 ## Features

-- 📁 Analyzes folder names to extract show dates
-- 🗓️ Matches recordings with known show database
-- 📝 Browse and view text files with show details
-- 🎵 Browse audio files by year and show
+- 🎵 **Intuitive browser interface** to explore show details and setlists
-- ▶️ One-click concert playback with VLC
+- ▶️ **One-click concert playback** with VLC in the correct track order
   - Smart process management (auto-closes previous show)
   - Proper playlist ordering
   - Auto-exits when playlist completes
+- 📁 **Smart folder analysis** to extract show dates from any naming format
+- 🗓️ **Built-in show database** - 2,087 verified shows with no external dependencies
+- 📝 Browse and view text files with show details
 - 📊 Show statistics and coverage information
 - 🔍 Filter by year and show date
 - ⚡ Optimized for local playback and browsing